 The Houston Museum of Natural Science

-HMNS and the Cockrell Butterfly Center have a full calendar in the new year:
+HMNS and the Cockrell Butterfly Center have a full calendar this spring:

 - Ongoing – Saturday Stargazing: Watch live telescope feeds, get guided laser tours of the constellations, and interact with expert astronomers.
 Bring your own telescope or binoculars for personal viewing with expert assistance.
 Tickets start at $13 and are extremely limited.
 Make sure you buy your tickets in advance!